 “We believe that the elimination of child marriage in Mozambique requires more assertive, concerted action amongst key stakeholders,” explains Persilia Muianga, a World Vision child protection manager in Mozambique.

-To that end, World Vision helps organize local leaders, parents, educators, law enforcers, and social services to support girls in pursuing education and avoiding child marriage.
+To that end, World Vision helps organize faith leaders, local officials, parents, educators, law enforcement, and social services to support girls in pursuing education and avoiding child marriage.
 And World Vision children’s clubs, like the child parliament that influenced Belita, empower girls with information, particularly on child rights and healthy development.

 Belita now serves other children in her community as a member of the local child parliament.
 “I would not attain this dream,” she says, “if it was not that meeting with child parliament.”

 - Pray for girls in cultures where child marriage is accepted and encouraged.
 Pray that girls would gain access to education and be protected from this unhealthy practice.